kaushikjadhav01/COVID-19-Detection-Flask-App-based-on-Chest-X-rays-and-CT-Scans/README.md

 ## How to use Flask App
 <ul>
   <li>Download repo, change to directory of repo, go to command prompt and run <b>pip install -r requirements.txt</b></li>
+  <li>The dataset and models of the repository have been moved to Google Drive due to expiry of my Github LFS.
+So please download the zip file from <b><a href="https://drive.google.com/file/d/1dA-rdmDmCGa3xxW5KpfLJdo7M54lPcQq/view?usp=sharing">here</a></b>, extract it and replace the above data and models folder with these.
+Also make sure you have PYTHON V 3.8.5.
+Other versions might not be supported</li>
   <li>On command prompt, run <b>python app.py</b></li>
   <li>Open your web browser and go to <b>127.0.0.1:5000</b> to access the Flask App</li>
 </ul>